HoerTech-gGmbH/openMHA/README.md

-### Compilation instructions:
+### Compilation instructions for Linux and macOS:

-After downloading and unpacking the openMHA tarball, or cloning from github, compile the MHA with by typing in a terminal (while in the openMHA directory)
+After downloading and unpacking the openMHA tarball, or cloning from github, compile openMHA with by typing in a terminal (while in the openMHA directory)
 ```
 ./configure && make
 ```